 I am a poet and non-fiction writer, with a particular interest in the practical use of poetry in community settings, and the interaction between poetry and the visual arts.
-I have worked within the museum sector over a number of years, and my current research spans a variety of disciplines from creative writing to museum studies.
+I have worked in the museum sector over a number of years, and my current research spans a variety of disciplines from creative writing to museum studies.
 My debut poetry collection Octopus Mind will be published by Seren Books in July 2023.

 My PhD is funded by the AHRC via the South West and Wales Doctoral Training Partnership (SWWDTP).
 My MA in Museum Studies was also funded by the AHRC.

-12th February 2020 - Pecha Kucha Presentation 'Ekphrastic Poetry as a Process of Engagement' at the Creative Practice and Critical Thinking Symposium, Centre for Cultural and Creative Industries, Bath Spa University.
+12th February 2020 - 'Ekphrastic Poetry as a Process of Engagement' at the Creative Practice and Critical Thinking Symposium, Centre for Cultural and Creative Industries, Bath Spa University.

 Visit my blog - Created to Read - to see book reviews, features and reviews of literary events.